jseale/homograph_label_imputation_data/README.md

     I. Invariant homographs

-    Seventeen of the 34 homographs have only one pronunciation in the data set.
+    Seventeen of the original WHD homographs have only one pronunciation.
 These invariant homographs are removed so as not to bolster model scores, as the models would correctly pick the only class available.
 They are as follows:

     1.  addict
     2.  compact